saltzm/cgen/README.md

 Core features:
 * C with metaprogramming in JavaScript
 * Automated #includes and makefile generation from a single dependency list for .h/.c file pairs
+* Ability to integrate with third-party C libraries
 * Extreme extensibility

 [Jump to examples](#tutorial)